-Part of most Preppers kit is a well stocked first aid kit.
+Part of most Preppers kits is a well-stocked first aid kit.
 One area of the body which can be overlooked is the mouth.
 Having a dental first aid kit can make a huge difference in an emergency situation.
-In the short term it can make a dental injury more comfortable whilst help is sought.
-In a long term shtf situation, a dentist may not be available for a while so you may have to treat these issues yourself!
+In the short term, it can make a dental injury more comfortable whilst help is sought.
+In a long-term SHTF situation, a dentist may not be available for a while so you may have to treat these issues yourself!

 Start With the Basics

 This can be used to store any dislodged teeth until you can get appropriate help.
 It can also be used to store any fillings, etc. that have fallen out.

 Cotton balls/sterile gauze

 For any bleeding caused by a knocked-out tooth, a bitten lip or tongue, etc. Cotton balls or gauze can be used to apply pressure to help stem bleeding and also to cushion the affected area.